facebook/react/docs/docs/flux-todo-list.md

 As I said previously, our Dispatcher implementation is a bit naive.
 It's pretty good, but it will not suffice for most applications.
 We need a way to be able to manage dependencies between Stores.
 Let's add that functionality with a waitFor() method within the main body of the Dispatcher class.

 We'll need another public method, waitFor().
-Note that it return a Promise that can in turn be returned from the Store callback.
+Note that it returns a Promise that can in turn be returned from the Store callback.

 ```javascript
   /**